TheoMichelot/utilTM/README.md

-# utilTM
+## utilTM

-My utility functions
+This is a random collection of small utility functions that I've written for my own use.
+Use at your own risk!